- Student Registration

-There are two steps to apply and register for Pre-K. Children who are 4 years old by September 30, 2021 may apply for a Pre-K seat in the TPSS.
+There are two steps to apply and register for Pre-K. Children who are 4 years old by September 30 of the new school year may apply for a Pre-K seat in the TPSS.
 To apply, call Carmen Brabham, Early Childhood Coordinator, at 985-748-2539 or 985-474-4383 to schedule an over the phone application appointment.
 Parents will need to provide the child’s original birth certificate and proof of income from each working adult in the household.
 Proof of income includes two consecutive check stubs within 2 months of the date of the application from each working adult, or a SNAP letter with the child’s name and a benefit amount indicated on the SNAP benefit letter.
 No child shall be registered until he/she has been accepted into a Pre-K program.
 Once the parent or guardian has been notified of the child’s acceptance, the parent should follow the new student registration procedures for registration.

 Early Childhood Coordinator

 Please report to your child’s school to change your mailing or your physical address.
 To change your physical address you will need to bring the following documents.

 Photo ID of Parent/Legal Guardian

 Students Residing with Parent(s): The parent/legal guardian of a student seeking to enroll shall provide the school with at least 2 of the items itemized below as verification of their residential address, each of which must include a physical 911 address with the name of the parent/legal guardian.
 Any document with a post office box as an address will not be accepted as proof of physical residence.
 This subsection shall also apply to students who are judicially emancipated and not residing with a parent or legal guardian.

 Property tax records;

 Mortgage documents or property deed;

 Apartment or home lease or notarized statement of the verified property owner identifying himself/herself as the property owner, describing the property, the term of lease, and identifying the leaseholder;